tensorflow/docs/tools/tensorflow_docs/tools/README.md

-For TensorFlow docs projects, notebooks *without* output cells are executed and tested; notebooks *with* saved output cells are published as-is. `nbfmt` respects the notebook state and uses the `--preserve_outputs=True|False` option to explicitly keep or clear output cells.
+For TensorFlow docs projects, notebooks *without* output cells are executed and tested; notebooks *with* saved output cells are published as-is. `nbfmt` respects the notebook state and uses the `--remove_outputs` option to explicitly remove output cells.

 The `--test` flag is for continuous integration tests.
 This does not format the notebook, rather it exits with an error code if the notebook is not in an